The Lords of the New Church: History

-Formation (1980-1981)
+Formation (1980–1981)

 Stiv Bators and Brian James first met each other in 1977 when the Dead Boys opened for the Damned on a few CBGB dates in New York and an English tour.
 They had remained good friends and the two had often discussed working together on a project after their respective bands had disbanded.
 The opportunity would come in 1980, when Bators was invited to London to join British punk band Sham 69, who had recently parted ways with their singer Jimmy Pursey.
-Bators had met the band in Los Angeles a few months before, and they had gotten on well together.
+Bators had met the band in Los Angeles a few months before, and they had got on well together.
 James: "That was really the ticket to get Stiv over to London, so we could work.
 So they'd be rehearsing for this thing and getting it together, while me and Stiv in private would be working on stuff which was to become Lords stuff."
 With a change of name to the Wanderers, the short-lived band released only one album before disbanding in 1981.
 This finally allowed Bators and James to form their own band, having already aroused the interest of Miles Copeland, co-founder of I.R.S.
 Records.
 They experimented with different rhythm sections, rehearsing with bassists Tony James and Glen Matlock, and drummers Terry Chimes and Steve Nicol.
 James: "Musically it sounded alright, but ... personality wise it just wasn't kind of fitting.
 So it was like me and Stiv and "the other two" all the time."
 Bators then approached his Wanderers bandmate Dave Tregunna and, with Rat Scabies of the Damned on drums, they performed a one-off gig in London at Hammersmith Clarendon as The Dead Damned Sham Band.
 Their set consisted of Dead Boys, Damned and Sham 69 material, as well as covers.
 Since Scabies was already committed to the Damned, they soon recruited Nick "Nicky" Turner of the Barracudas as their full-time drummer.
 Billed as the Things, the new band played their first gig in Paris in late 1981.

 While brainstorming band names, Copeland had suggested the Lords of Discipline.
 At the time, he was also managing Sting, who had started to venture into acting, and one of the scripts that was presented to Sting was for the film The Lords of Discipline.
 James: "So Miles said, "Oh, great name for the band, boys! ...
 And we kind of thought, "Well, not really, especially if there's gonna be a film coming out with that name also."
 The band, however, liked the idea of calling themselves the Lords and they eventually settled on the Lords of the New Church.